mubaid95/SyllabusScholar/README.md

 ## Overview

-SyllabusScholar is a web application designed to manage and analyze academic syllabi.
+SyllabusScholar is a web application built on streamlit designed to manage and analyze academic syllabi.

 ## Prerequisites